University of North Carolina at Asheville

 Type Collection ; Text

 Format One document box ; 22 photographic prints, 4 8 X 10 negatives, 4 photograph album pages ; 22 positive prints taken from original glass plate negatives ; 4 negatives, 4 original photograph album pages with miscellaneous prints (recto and verso), one 90 min. audio tape (included in the SHRC oral histories collection).
+Original plates and negatives returned to the Barber family who retain the rights for the images.

-Source P78.5.1
+Source P78.6.1

 Language English